stanisloe/near-stake-wars/backup/readme.md

 It will perform daily, weekly and monthly backups.
 You can run it on a daily basis.
 It will also remove old backups automatically.
 Also make sure to pass your health check id to monitor health of your cron.

-To restore from a backup simply pass your backup file full path and near working dir to restore_backup.sh
+To restore from a backup simply pass your backup file full path and near working dir to restore_backup.sh script